stellar-deprecated/docs/guides/walkthroughs/stellar-smart-contracts.md

 ### Use Case Scenario
 Ben Bitdiddle sells 50 CODE tokens to Alyssa P. Hacker, under the condition that that Alyssa won’t resell the tokens until one year has passed.
 Ben doesn’t completely trust Alyssa so he suggests that he holds the tokens for Alyssa for the year.

 Alyssa protests.
-How will she know that Ben will still have the tokens after one year?
+How will she know that Ben will still have the v after one year?
 How can she trust him to eventually deliver them?

 Additionally, Alyssa is sometimes forgetful.
 There’s a chance she won’t remember to claim her tokens at the end of the year long waiting period.
 Ben would like to build in a recovery mechanism so that if Alyssa doesn’t claim the tokens, they can be recovered.
 This way, the tokens won’t be lost forever.